zetalex/DPB2_App/README.md

 };

 ```
-Firstly, every I<sup>2</sup>C device has been gathered and globally defined in a strcut.
+Firstly, every I<sup>2</sup>C device has been gathered and globally defined in a struct.
 Then, the following functions have been developed to initialize each of the I<sup>2</sup>C devices:

 ```c
 int init_tempSensor (struct I2cDevice *dev) {